-EduroamEduroam is a secure, world-wide roaming access service developed for the international research and education community.
-UW-Green Bay has joined the eduroam consortium and supports the eduroam wireless network service.
+Students, faculty, and staff should log on to the eduroam wireless network to gain encrypted wireless access to the Internet from their computer, tablet or phone.Eduroam is a secure, world-wide roaming access service developed for the international research and education community.
+UWGB has joined the eduroam consortium and supports the eduroam wireless network service.
 This enables faculty, staff, and students to access the wireless network at other participating eduroam institutions using their campus network account and password.
-This also enables network access on the UWGB wireless network to faculty, staff, and students visiting from eduroam-participating institutions.
-For more information including access instructions, please see Eduroam Wireless connectivity eduroam for UWGB personnel while travelling.
+This also enables network access on the UWGB eduroam network to faculty, staff, and students visiting from other eduroam-participating institutions.
+For more information, please see Eduroam Wireless connectivity.